 For a free legal consultation, call (800) 537-8185

-When law enforcement officers investigate a traffic accident, the investigation is not only what you witness at the scene.
+When law enforcement officers investigate a traffic accident, the investigation is not only about what you witness at the scene.
 They may also take additional steps over the following hours and days, such as:

 - Interviewing witnesses